ioda-net/geo-infra/docs/infra.rst

 - ``img/``: contains the images for all portals

-  - ``img/<portal>``: Any image in this folder with the same name as an image from the global folder will replace the image from the global folder.
+  - ``img/<portal>/``: Any image in this folder with the same name as an image from the global folder will replace the image from the global folder.

 - ``json/``: contains a subfolder for each portal.
 If this subfolder, there is an ``external`` subfolder which contains the JSON configuration files for the external layers and a ``topics`` subfolder which contains the JSON configuration files for the topics.
+Refer to the :ref:`topic section <ref_cfg-portal_topics>` or the :ref:`external layers section <ref_user_cfg-portal_layers-external-sources>` in the user manual to learn more about this.

 - ``portals/``: contain .map defining a geo-portal.
 You can organize you includes like this: